 Sewing Terms: Fabric Types

-Fabric is an essential part of sewing – in fact, it’s your most basic material and the part of your project that you will most likely decide on first.
+You can’t sew without fabric, so you’ll want to get to know all the different kinds of materials available to you.
+In fact, when it comes to starting a new project, your material will be one of the first decisions you make.
 Knowing the difference between warp and weft, how to find the grain, and when to use muslin will give you the step up that you need to go from beginner to pro sewist.
+Once you nail these sewing terms, you’ll be all set to take on a variety of sewing projects.

 Fabric Grain: The orientation of fibers, woven or knit together, to create a fabric.
 The grain creates lines that run parallel and perpendicular to the selvedge.